Hiking, Boating, Golf, Dogsledding & Other Eco Tours In Scenic Alaska

 Visit Dick Proenneke’s Cabin On Twin Lakes Alaska

 One of the most amazing and cherished experiences available on the Ultimate Expedition Alaska Fly In Fishing Trip is the opportunity to visit the famous Twin Lakes cabin built by Master Craftsman Dick Proenneke.
-The Proenneke cabin is a historic site available on our Lake Clark National Park venue Ultimate Expedition.
-The video provided below should help generate interest in visiting this amazing place.
+The Proenneke cabin is a historic site you can visit on our Lake Clark National Park venue Ultimate Expedition, and the video below offers a preview of what’s waiting when you visit this amazing place.
 Dick Proenneke was a man of many talents and a skilled outdoorsman.
 He built this cabin in what is now Lake Clark National Park, by himself, with hand tools, from materials available on site in a single summer.
-He then lived in it by himself for over 30 years.
-He survived off of the land.
+He then lived in it by himself for over 30 years while he survived off of the land.
 Prior to his death, he donated the site to the park and it was made a National Historic Monument.
-It now sees over 1000 visitors year.
+It now sees more than 1,000 visitors a year.
 All Alaska Outdoors Lodge has been taking guests to this site for nearly 20 years.
 Our guests are always amazed and grateful for the opportunity to visit this beautiful place.
 The site is staffed by park volunteers and rangers who assist in touring his home and providing insight into the way Dick Proenneke lived.

 The site was probably made most famous by a movie frequently seen on public television.
 The name of that movie is “Alone in the Wilderness”.
 It was adapted from a book written about Dick Proenneke’s first year of life at Twin Lakes, entitled “One Man’s Wilderness”.
 Both of these resources outline his construction of the cabin and what life was like that very first year.